VIDA-NYU/OSCUR-data/code/downloaders/README.md

 ```

 **Socioeconomic and Demographic Dataset:**
 Since one of the datasets is not in a csv form at first there is no orchestrator.
-There are two downloader files.
+There are two downloader files that will download demographic, economic, social and housing profiles.

 ```bash
 python demographic_downloader.py    # basic usage